ielvisd/messageAI/messageAI-Quasar/DEMO_SCRIPT.md

 > "Done.
 That's a multi-step workflow - query → parse → action → verify.
 All handled by the AI."

-### 3d.
-Advanced Capability - Proactive Problem Detection (1 minute 20 sec)
-**[Type: "Are there any problems with this week's schedule?"]**

-> "This is my advanced capability - proactive scheduling assistant.
-It checks for:"
-> - Classes without instructors (CRITICAL if within 48 hours)
-> - Capacity issues
-> - Instructor conflicts
-> - Cancelled classes with active RSVPs

-**[Wait for AI response - should show problem report]**

-> "Look at the severity levels - CRITICAL, WARNING, INFO.
-The AI prioritizes what needs immediate attention."

-**[If AI found a problem with missing instructor:]**
+### 3e.
+Fix Problems with AI - Multi-Step Workflow (1 minute)
+**[Continue from widget context - the AI already knows about the problem]**

-> "It detected a class without an instructor.
-Let's fix it with AI."
+> "The widget found a class without an instructor.
+Let me ask the AI to fix it."

 **[Type: "Who are the instructors?"]**